What Is an AI SEO Service? A Complete Guide for Marketing Teams

 Below $1,000 per month: You are buying tools access with light oversight, or a junior freelancer running a checklist.
 This can work for very early-stage businesses with simple sites, but it will not produce the systems-level work described above.

 $1,000 to $2,500 per month: The most crowded tier.
-Agencies here typically deliver monthly audits, a handful of blog posts, and ranking reports.
+Standard scope here is monthly audits, two to four blog posts, and ranking reports.
 Some are competent.
 Many are running the same playbook they used in 2019.
 At this price point, expect activity-based deliverables, not outcome-driven programs.

 $2,500 to $6,000 per month: This is where serious execution begins.
 At this investment level, you should expect parallel workstreams - technical optimization, content production, authority building, and rank tracking happening simultaneously, not sequentially.
 You should receive revenue attribution reporting, not just rankings.
 OnyxRank’s Growth engagement starts at $2,997 per month and delivers exactly this: 100 tracked keywords, 8 optimized articles per month, continuous technical auditing, and GEO optimization as standard.

 $5,000 to $15,000 per month: Full-scope programs with E-E-A-T architecture, programmatic SEO, brand monitoring, competitive intelligence, and dedicated strategic oversight.
-OnyxRank's Pro program at $5,997 per month includes 300 keywords, 16 articles, programmatic SEO, and revenue attribution reporting.
-Our Enterprise engagement at $14,997 per month covers 1,000 keywords, 40 articles, and the complete authority-building program.
+OnyxRank’s Pro program at $5,997 per month includes scaled search coverage, editorial production, programmatic SEO, and revenue attribution reporting.
+Our Enterprise engagement at $14,997 per month covers market-wide search operations, a full authority-building program, and custom strategic leadership.

 Above $15,000 per month: Enterprise engagements with custom scope, typically involving large sites, international SEO, or complex technical environments.